 Third, pressures on the ESG performance of IOCs might in turn impact NOCs, particularly in the context of joint venture partnerships.
 This is because a focus on IOCs also means attention is being paid to the ESG performance of their non-operated assets.
-Non-operated assets are those in a joint venture partnership between IOCs with national oil companies in emerging markets in which IOCs are not the asset operators but have an equity position.
-The International Energy Agency estimates that while IOCs directly own oil production of 10 million barrels per day, their equity stakes in producing fields mean they hold some level of influence over three times that amount.

-Fourth, some NOCs from emerging markets have listed minority shares in stock markets, including Saudi Aramco; Russia's Rosneft and Gazprom; Brazil's Petrobras; China's Petrochina, Sinopec, and CNOOC; India's ONGC; and Colombia's Ecopetrol, among others.
+Non-operated assets are those in a joint venture partnership between IOCs with national oil companies in emerging markets in which IOCs are not the asset operators but have an equity position.12 The International Energy Agency estimates that while IOCs directly own oil production of 10 million barrels per day, their equity stakes in producing fields mean they hold some level of influence over three times that amount.13 including Saudi Aramco; Russia's Rosneft and Gazprom; Brazil's Petrobras; China's Petrochina, Sinopec, and CNOOC; India's ONGC; and Colombia's Ecopetrol, among others.
 Publicly listed NOCs are responsible for about half of the oil produced by NOCs globally, and their combined oil production is approximately that of OPEC's.